Skip to content ↓

 Current status

-MIT has strengthened its complaint policies, created a central hub for reporting discriminatory treatment and strengthened whistleblower channels and non-retaliation and confidentiality protections, as detailed in a letter from President Reif in December 2020.
+MIT has strengthened its complaint policies, created a central hub for reporting discriminatory treatment and strengthened whistleblower channels and non-retaliation and confidentiality protections, as detailed in a letter from the president in December 2020.
 Separately, in December 2021 MIT updated a newly retitled policy called “Confidentiality and Privacy.”
 The change responded to a recommendation by a working group that reviewed MIT’s policies and practices in the context of formal complaints, with the aim of balancing the Institute’s commitment to transparency and privacy in addressing unwelcome and inappropriate behavior.

 Transitional funding